UNINETTSigma2/documentation/getting_help/how_to_write_good_support_requests.md

 ## Give descriptive and specific subject line

 The subject line should be descriptive and specific to the issue.
-"Problem on Fram" is not descriptive enough and does not differentiate itself from other issues.
+"Problem on Saga" is not descriptive enough and does not differentiate itself from other issues.